ajinkeya17/Book-Recommender-System/README.md

 In this each item/product is assigned a vector of ratings b different users.
 The recommendation given to a user who likes one product will be it's n closest product vectors.

 Item to Item based is generally the preferred method and is implemented in our project

+Collaborative Filtering suffers from the Cold Start problem since it requires historical data about the user's liking and preferences (ratings) which is diificult to acquire for a new org or product line.
+Content based filtering doesn't have this problem as it relies on the features/characteristics of the product itself to make recommendations.